07 Nov How To Get The Most Out Of A Trip To Machu Picchu

 How early should I get up?

-If you want to be on the 5:30 AM bus to Machu Picchu you need to be at the line before 3 AM.
+If you want to be on the 5:30 AM bus to Machu Picchu you need to be on the line before 3 AM.
 I was on the line at 2:45 AM and at 0310 AM the line was 15 meters long and that was in September (Shoulder season.)
 It is common for hostels in Aguas Calientes to offer some snacks for you if you are leaving before breakfast.
 With that, you need to ask the day before being clear about what time you will leave the hostel and check out.
 Many hostels also accept leaving the bag in a storage room.
 If you want to walk up you should not get up later than 4 AM if you want to be there when it opens.

 Will I see the sunrise?